With Democrat Stacey Abrams passing on a 2020 challenge to U.S. Sen. David Perdue, a parade of Democrats is expected to quickly enter the contest.

 Details: Perhaps no Georgia Democrat has signaled their interest in the Senate seat as vigorously as Tomlinson, 54, who stepped down from her city hall gig in January after two terms in office.
 The lawyer has created a glossy personal website that emphasizes her accomplishments, biography and recent speeches.
 Tomlinson has presented herself as a progressive who can also appeal to parts of rural Georgia where Democrats got clobbered in the midterms.
 She’s also taken jabs at Perdue in recent media appearances, slamming him for his pro-Trump stances while touting her own fundraising prowess.

 Status: Tomlinson filed paperwork to explore a Senate run in April 2019 with the caveat that she’d only run if Abrams didn’t.
-She’s expected to formally launch her bid on May 1.
+She formally jumped in shortly after Abrams opted out.

 Sarah Riggs Amico, business executive